saltedge/saltedge-ios/README.md

 #### Swift

 You can use the SaltEdge iOS SDK in Swift projects as well.
-To do so, follow the installation instructions, and in addition to that [create a bridging header](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html#//apple_ref/doc/uid/TP40014216-CH10-ID122) and import the classes you wish to use in Swift into that bridging header.
+To do so, follow the installation instructions, and in addition to that, [create a bridging header](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html#//apple_ref/doc/uid/TP40014216-CH10-ID122) and import the classes you wish to use in Swift into that bridging header.

 * Import the class and delegate files into your view controller (Objective-C only)
 * Add a `SEWebView` instance to your view controllers' view, also set a `stateDelegate` for the web view